tsjk/rindeal-ebuild-repo/README.md

 Features that the vast majority of my ebuilds have in common:

+ - code in ebuilds is clean, elegant, uncluttered, commented and generally easy on the eyes, thus making packages maintainable and easilly updatable
- - **USE flags** are provided for every sensible configurable option
+ - **USE flags** are provided for almost any configurable option
- - **Systemd** integration for every possible package (services, templates, timers, ...)
+ - full **Systemd** integration (services, templates, timers, ...), no OpenRC/cron support
- - code in ebuilds is clean, commented and generally easy on the eyes
- - sane default configurations
+ - sane default configurations (default USE-flags, config files, ...)

-Repository consists either from new packages/more up-to-date versions of official packages, or rewritten ebuilds with fixed bugs and enhanced features.
+ - locales support (`nls`/`l10n_*` USE-flags)
+ - amd64/arm architectures only, which removes clutter introduced for exotic arches
+ - only the native ABI is supported, again to reduce the clutter

-In most package directories there is a _README_ file that says why is the package so much better than the official one.
+In most package directories there is a _README_ file that says why is the package superior to any other out there including the "official" one.

+> _If you find a package superior to mine, please [report it here][New issue]_.

 User friendly list of packages is available [here][LISTING].

-> _If you disagree with any of the statements above (or below), please [write your rant here][New issue]_
+I hihgly encourage you to browse through the list as the chances are high for you to discover some great new software.

 Quality Assurance
 ------------------

-You should be able to switch completely to packages from my overlay without regrets.
+You should be able to use any package from my overlay without regrets.
 To achieve this goal I'm using several safety guards:

 - my brain of course